-Both of these rose bushes love to grow tall and usually need 30 inches (76 cm.) to a bit more of room around them for good air circulation.
+Both of these rose bushes love to grow tall and usually need 30 inches (76 cm.) to have a bit more room around them for good air circulation.
 Both the hybrid tea and grandiflora rose bushes have blooms that come in many colors depending on the rose bushes selected.
 One color or blend of colors to each bush, though, and other than the colors blue or black, as those colors have eluded hybridizers trying to achieve them for many years.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Stan V. Griep contributed to Gardening Know How for many years.
 An American Rose Society Consulting Master Rosarian in the Rocky Mountain District, he served as Gardening Know How's in-house expert on all things roses.

 Begonia Watering: How To Water Begonias (And When To Leave Them Alone!)

 Improving the way you hydrate your begonias can have a major impact on their life expectancy and flowering quality.
 We explain how to get better at begonia watering

 Support Your Area's Pollinators By Using Keystone Plants